 If you thought Singapore was great for family activities during the day, wait until you see the city after dark.
-Whether you are parents who just want to kick back with an arts performance, or have kids who are budding astronomers, there are plenty of fun activities for the whole family.
-Here’s where you can go.
+Whether you are a parent who just wants to kick back with an arts performance, or have kids who are budding astronomers, there are plenty of fun activities for the whole family.

 Speed down the Skyline Night Luge Sentosa